Multi- and Infinite-variate Integration and $L^2$-Approximation on Hilbert Spaces with Gaussian Kernels: The Worst-Case Setting

 with $A:=0$, i.e.,

 for $L^2$-approximation and

 for integration.

-For $d \in \N$ explicit formulas are available \footnote{In \citet{SW2018} and \cite{KSW2017} the underlying measure is the product of the centered normal distribution with variance $1/2$.} for the norm of the embedding of $H(M)$ into $L^2(\mu)$, see \citet{SW2018} and \citet{IKPW16b}, and for the norm of the integration functional on $H(M)$, see \citet{KSW2017} and \citet{IKLP15}.
+For $d \in \N$ explicit formulas are available for the norm of the embedding of $H(M)$ into $L^2(\mu)$, see \citet{SW2018} and \citet{IKPW16b}, and for the norm of the integration functional on $H(M)$, see \citet{KSW2017} and \citet{IKLP15}.
 In the following lemma we cover the case $d = \infty$, too.

 \begin{lemma} If \eqref{g1a} is satisfied then

 for $L^2$-approximation and

 for integration.
 If \eqref{g1b} is satisfied then